datarobot/airflow-provider-datarobot/README.md

 Activate or deactivate a Deployment.

-Returns the Deployment status (active/inactive)
+Returns the Deployment status (active or inactive).

 Parameters: